 Invoice funding differs from bank loans because it is based on the value of your business’s invoices.
 This makes it an excellent solution for any small business owner in need of working capital or suffering from a temporary cash crunch.

-With invoice funding, you control the situation.
+Similar to invoice discounting, with invoice funding, you control the situation.
 Finance as little or as much as you need.
 You can get an advance on the value of just one invoice, or all your outstanding invoices—the choice is up to you.

 Like online lending, you apply for invoice funding online.
 However, there are far fewer hoops to jump through.
 Just create a free account and link it to your businesses’ accounting app.
 If approved, choose one or more outstanding invoices, and that amount is transferred to your bank account in as soon as one business day.
 The speed and ease of the process makes invoice financing a perfect solution for those times you need money in a hurry.